overwolf/overwolf.github.io/docs/topics/using-tab.md

 ---
 id: using-tab
-title: Using Tab in your app
+title: Use Tab as an app Hotkey
-sidebar_label:  Using Tab in your app
+sidebar_label:  Use Tab as an app Hotkey
 ---

 ## Hotkeys - Overview